 Children, starting at 12 months of age, should have regularly scheduled dental visits

-Should your child complains of tooth pain you should call your dentist as this could be a sign of a cavity that needs treatment
+Should your child complain of tooth pain you should call your dentist as this could be a sign of a cavity that needs treatment

 Tooth decay is one of the most common chronic childhood diseases.
 By age 2, 10% of all children have had a cavity.
 That increases to 28% by age 3 and 50% by age 5!
 If untreated, tooth decay can progress quickly causing teeth to break down.